aliceolmstead/R-PDOT-files/README.txt

 CREATING VISUALIZATIONS

+Download files from git.

-Open a Terminal and navigate to the rpdot_plots directory.
-My folder is on the desktop, so I would type:
+Open a Terminal and navigate to the appropriate directory.
+I moved my folder is on the desktop, so I would type:

-cd Desktop/rpdot_plots
+cd Desktop/R-PDOT-files-master

 in the Terminal window.
 You can type “ls” to verify that the files listed above are in the directory and that you have navigated to the correct location.

-In the main rdpot_plots directory, type
+In the main directory, type

 python rpdotplots.py SessionC